AndyStudio/pyCCUS-public/HPC_Sherlock/README_Sherlock.md

 - An example file could be found in this directory with the name = pycontrol.py

 Fourth, submit the job to Sherlock.
-- Command line: 'sbatch -p serc submit.sh'
+- Command line: `sbatch -p serc submit.sh`
 - Where: it should happen under the directory of your work on Sherlock.
 - -p serc means you are using the partition of serc for submission of the job.
 - Expected to see the job submitted to the queue or running immediately if we have enough resources.